Lawyers for Trump, Cohen to return to court over seized documents

 Prosecutors are investigating Cohen for possible bank and tax fraud, possible campaign law violations in connection with the payment to Daniels, and perhaps other matters related to Trump's campaign, a person familiar with the probe has said.

-The investigation stems in part from Special Counsel Robert Mueller's probe into possible collusion between Trump's 2016 presidential campaign and Russia, something Trump has repeatedly denied.
+The investigation into Cohen stemmed in part from Special Counsel Robert Mueller's probe into possible collusion between Trump's 2016 presidential campaign and Russia, something Trump has repeatedly denied.